Coding Bootcamp FAQ

 • What financing options are available and how do I apply?

-Coding Dojo partners with third-party financing partners to offer a wide range of options for students.
-Our current partners are Ascent Funding, Climb Credit, and MiaShare.
-Terms and plans vary by partner.
-No hard credit check is required to apply for financing.
+Coding Dojo works with third-party lenders to offer a wide range of options for students.
+To view current financing options, visit our financing page.
+Terms and plans vary by lender.
+No hard credit check is required to apply for financing, but a hard credit check is required to secure funding.

 • Career Services